Rdatatable/data.table/GOVERNANCE.md

 ## This document

-The purpose of this document is to define how people related to the project work together, so that the project can expand to handle more contributions, from a larger and more diverse group of contributors.
+The purpose of this document is to define how people related to the project work together, so that the project can expand to handle a larger and more diverse group of contributors.

 ## The R package